htcondor/htcondor/docs/man-pages/condor_submit.rst

     files are transferred back to the initial working directory with the same name they had in the execution directory.
 This gives you the option to save them with a different path or name.
-If you specify a relative path, the final path will be relative to the job’s initial working directory.
+If you specify a relative path, the final path will be relative to the job's initial working directory.

     *name* describes an output file name produced by your job, and